-- Step 1: review and acknowledge the EthicsLab Essentials Informed Consent accreditation and disclosure statements and complete pre-test to evaluate participant knowledge before listening to the podcast episode
+- Step 1: review and acknowledge the EthicsLab Essentials Disclaimer and complete pre-test to evaluate participant knowledge before listening to the podcast episode

-- Step 2: listen to the EthicsLab Essentials Informed Consent podcast episode
+- Step 2: listen to the EthicsLab Essentials podcast episode

 - Step 3: complete post test to evaluate participant knowledge gained after listening to the podcast episode

 - Step 4: complete evaluation

 Once all steps have been successfully completed, participants are issued a PDF certificate that can be printed or saved electronically for submission to accreditation boards.

 This educational activity targets the entire interprofessional team.